Closer to Free: In popular culture

 "Closer to Free" was featured as the theme of the TV series Party of Five and was featured on the show's accompanying soundtrack.
 The song was also played in the 1994 film Milk Money and during the opening credits of the 1995 film Heavyweights.
-The song also used in Melrose Place, Riverdale.
+The song was also used in the TV series Melrose Place in episode "St. Valentine's Day Massacre" and Riverdale in episode "Chapter Seventy-Seven: Climax".